benjamin-am/OPMA419McMenuProject/README.md

 # OPMA419 McMenu Project
 Used R and Tableau to create a McDonalds protein (or macronutrient) optimization dashboard.
 Made in collaboration with [Shaan Gehlot](https://www.linkedin.com/in/shaan-gehlot/) and [Nevin Sangha](https://www.linkedin.com/in/nevinsangha/).
+Data collected from [Kaggle](https://www.kaggle.com/datasets/mcdonalds/nutrition-facts).
+More information about this project can be found on my [personal google site](https://sites.google.com/view/bleblanc/projects/opma-419-mcmenu-menu-option-optimization).